 - Additional optional accessories such as massage units, headboards, or drawers.

 Adjustable beds consist of varying numbers of adjustable parts.
-Beds that only elevate the upper torso will suit people who are just looking for comfort from their bed.
+Beds that only elevate the upper torso will suit people looking for comfort from their beds.
 They’re more of a lifestyle choice.
-They contrast with beds with more than one adjustable part ― five, for instance, such as some of our adjustable beds ― which provide comfort and perform a more therapeutic function.
+They contrast with beds with more than one adjustable part ― for instance, some of our adjustable beds ― which provide comfort and perform a more therapeutic function.

 Adjustable bed sizes

 We sell a range of different bed base sizes to suit your needs.
-You’ll find adjustable beds in the following sizes on our site:
+You’ll find adjustable beds in the following measures on our site:

 - Small single